VariantSync/DiffDetective/README.md

 4. **Dataset Overview**: We provide an overview of the 44 inspected datasets with updated links to their repositories in the file [docs/datasets.md][dataset].

 ## 1. DiffDetective
-DiffDetective is a java library and command-line tool to parse and classify edits to variability in git histories of preprocessor-based software product lines by creating [variation tree diffs][difftree_class] and operating on them.
+DiffDetective is a java library and command-line tool to parse and classify edits to variability in git histories of preprocessor-based software product lines by creating [variation diffs][difftree_class] and operating on them.

 We offer a [Docker](https://www.docker.com/) setup to easily __replicate__ the validation performed in our paper.
 In the following, we provide a quickstart guide for running the replication.